wolfgangj/okami/README.md

 ## Vision

 `okami` is supposed to become a fully comprehensible tool for creating real-world applications.
+It shall be friendly and inviting to fellow programmers who are new to the Forth-way of thinking - not despite, but by virtue of being true to the spirit of Forth.
+Forth may not exactly be modern technology, but I believe it can be in a productive partnership with it (like Unix is).

 My experience in the world of professional software development is this:
-The large frameworks and libraries with their components and plugins often save as much time as they are going to cost in the end.
-Sometimes more, sometimes less.
-I got the impression that it evens out eventually.
+The complexity of our tools usually costs us about as much time as it saves us.
-However, you never know when exactly things will blow up, so they just make development less predictable (and often frustrating).
+However, you never know when exactly things will blow up, which makes development less predictable (and often frustrating).

-So are they really necessary?
+So is all that really necessary?
 Are we really in such a mess that a comprehensible system can't be more than a toy?
 With `okami`, I am exploring an alternative.

 Being a tool for real-world usage means that it won't be maximally elegant.
 To get stuff done, compromises are usually required.
-So `okami` is not extremely minimal, fully consistent or anything like that.
+So `okami` does not pursuit minimalism to the extreme, nor will it be entirely consistent or anything like that.
 However, it needs to keep a really simple and clear core model or it would be a complete failure.

 ## Features